+- Zoom in

+- Zoom out

+- Zoom to full extent

 - .
-Zoom in

-- .
-Zoom out

-- Zoom full

-- Zoom to 100%
+Zoom to 100%

-- Refresh view (if you find the view in an inconsistent state)
+- Refresh the view (if you find the view in an inconsistent state)

 - Pan composer

-- Zoom (zoom to a specific region of the Composer)
+- Marquee zoom mode (zoom to a specific region of the Composer)

 You can change the zoom level also using the mouse wheel or the combo box in the status bar.
 If you need to switch to pan mode while working in the Composer area, you can hold the Spacebar or the the mouse wheel.
-With Ctrl+Spacebar, you can temporarily switch to zoom mode, and with Ctrl+Shift+Spacebar, to zoom out mode.
+With Ctrl+Spacebar, you can temporarily switch to marquee zoom mode, and with Ctrl+Shift+Spacebar, to zoom out mode.